For Affected Persons

 There is no procedure in place nor the intention to transfer personal data to a third country or to an international organization.

 When individual pages are called up, so-called temporary cookies are used for technical service provision.
 These session cookies do not contain any personal data and expire at the end of the session.
-Techniques such as Java applets or Active-X-Controls, which enable the access behaviour of the users to be traced, are not used.
+Techniques such as Java applets or Active-X-Controls, which enable the access behavior of the users to be traced, are not used.

 4. Rights of data subjects